 The Proto-Indo-European root sta means “stand.”
 In Russian, stan means “settlement” or “semi-permanent camp,” and in other Slavic languages it means “apartment.”
 The root is also found in Germanic languages for words meaning “city.”

-The suffix is not just found in the names of established places. -stan has a rich history of being part of proposed names, fictional names, and forgotten names.
-Dravidistan is name for a proposed Indian country that would encompass Tamil Nadu and other southern states.
-Berzerkistan is the invention of “Doonsebury” creator Gary Trudeau.
-In the comic strip, Berzerkistan is a fiction republic run by a genocidal maniac.
+The suffix -stan is not just found in the names of established places.
+It has a rich history of being part of proposed names, fictional names, and forgotten names.
+Dravidistan was the name for a proposed Indian country that would encompass Tamil Nadu and other southern states.
+Berzerkistan is the invention of “Doonesbury” creator Gary Trudeau.
+In the comic strip, Berzerkistan is a fictional republic run by a genocidal maniac.

 We’ve mentioned some of the -stans.
-How many can you name without looking it up?
+How many can you name without looking them up?